-Want to build a beautiful table but don't know where to start?
-Do you love rustic and/or industrial design and want an inexpensive and easy way to make your own DIY furniture?
+Do you love rustic and/or industrial design in furniture?
+Do you want an inexpensive and easy way to make your own DIY metal pipe furniture?

 Even less if you how to scrounge for parts like a pro.

-We're also going to go over a lot of information on safety tips not normally covered on other sites, so if you plan turn this project into a dinner table, read on!
+We're also going to go over a lot of information on safety tips not normally covered on other sites.
+So, if you plan to turn this project into a dinner table, read on!

 - (x1) – Box of 2 1/2-inch Wood Screws

 - (x3) – 6ft lengths of 2×12 Douglas fur (Table Top Boards)